-“They’re just nurse, simply a doctor’s assistant”…a cliché that is nothing new to us.
-In fact, some patients would treat us as if we are their paid servant.
-As a professional health care provider, we would usually marginalized such perception and focus more on our patients.
-However, for the “nth time”, it would also be best to demarcate how nurses and doctors work hand in hand, and what tasks are best done or can only be done by nurses and not by doctors.
+“They’re just nurses, simply a doctor’s assistant,”…a cliché that is nothing new to us.
+In fact, some patients would treat us as if we are their paid servants.
+As professional health care providers, we would usually marginalize such perceptions and focus more on our patients.
+However, for the “nth time,” it would also be best to demarcate how nurses and doctors work hand in hand and what tasks are best done or can only be done by nurses and not by doctors.

 First and foremost, this is not written to underestimate or demean a health care provider.
-Working in health care industry is not only physically strenuous, but also emotionally.
-Finally, this article is drafted to create a sense of awareness on the distinctions of nurses and doctors’ roles and their limitations.
+Working in the health care industry is not only physically strenuous but also emotionally.
+Finally, this article is drafted to create a sense of awareness on the distinctions of nurse’s and doctors’ roles and their limitations.

 If we are to describe these two health care providers, we would say that doctors are superior to nurses, which is somehow true in terms of hierarchy.
 However, this does not imply that they are also superior to nurses in terms of skills.
-According to Maverick Health, doctors and nurses can be differentiated in a very simple manner.
+According to Maverick Health, doctors and nurses can be differentiated in an effortless manner.
 Doctors study and cure disease, while nurses study and heal people.
-On the other hand, their technical delineation is, “physician is a person with formal education and training in medicine, i.e. the treatment of diseases using drugs, procedures and/or surgery.
-A nurse practitioner is a registered nurse with formal education in the care of the sick plus advanced education and training in the diagnosis, treatment and management of common and chronic illnesses.”
-The direct quote from Maverick Health expounds that both doctors and nurses do the same tasks but demonstrate it in different perspectives.
+On the other hand, their technical delineation is, “a physician is a person with formal education and training in medicine, i.e., the treatment of diseases using drugs, procedures and/or surgery.
+A nurse practitioner is a registered nurse with formal education in the care of the sick plus advanced education and training in the diagnosis, treatment, and management of common and chronic illnesses.”
+The direct quote from Maverick Health expounds that both doctors and nurses do the same tasks but demonstrate it from different perspectives.

-Maverick Health also explicated that there have been studies conducted which found that about 80% to 90% of what the doctors do are also done by nurse practitioners.
-In addition, the care rendered by nurse practitioners is at least equivalent and, in certain instances, even superior than the care provided by doctors.
-These results may have some degree of biases, however, it is also avenue for us to ponder how such results could be possible.
+Maverick Health also explained that there had been studies conducted that found that nurse practitioners also do about 80% to 90% of what the doctors do.
+In addition, the care rendered by nurse practitioners is at least equivalent and, in certain instances, even superior to the care provided by doctors.
+These results may have some degree of biases; however, it is also a venue for us to ponder how such results could be possible.